Backed by Awesome Motive.

 So, with the above comparison, it’s quite clear that moving from WordPress.com to WordPress.org is an ideal choice for you.

-How To Migrate From WordPress.com to WordPress.org?
+How to Migrate from WordPress.com to WordPress.org?

 We have prepared an easy step-by-step guide for you to seamlessly shift from WordPress.com to WordPress.org

-Step 1: Export data from WordPress.com
+Step 1: Export Data from WordPress.com

 Export all your present data to migrate from WordPress.com to WordPress.org